owasp-amass/amass/doc/user_guide.md

 These are good places for you to put your configuration file.

-Note that these locations are based on the [output path](#the-output-path).
+Note that these locations are based on the [output directory](#the-output-directory).
 If you use the `-dir` flag, the location where Amass will try to discover the configuration file will change.
 For example, if you pass in `-dir ./my-out-dir`, Amass will try to discover a configuration file in `./my-out-dir/config.ini`.

 ### Default Section